Sustainability

 Let's Clear The Air

 Foothill Transit has led the charge in sustainable transportation for years.
 It’s why we were the FIRST IN THE COUNTRY to put fast-charge electric buses on the roads.
+It’s why we’ve invested in a FLEET OF CLEAN HYDROGEN FUEL CELL ELECTRIC BUSES.
 It’s why we consistently monitor and measure the environmental impact of everything we do.
 Because we believe in guilt-free trips.
-In exploring the earth — not exploiting it.
-And that with your help, we can make SAVING OUR PLANET as simple as going for a ride.
+Every ride taken on public transit is one less single-occupancy vehicle on the road, reducing the amount of harmful emissions in the air!
+With your help, we can make SAVING OUR PLANET and keeping our air clear as simple as going for a ride.

-Since 2010, Foothill Transit has operated one of the largest fleets of electric buses in the nation.
-By the end of 2019, we will be running 33 electric buses in revenue service.
-To date, our electric bus fleet has driven over 1.8 million miles and provides zero-emission service to residents in the San Gabriel Valley.
+To date, our battery-electric and FCEB bus fleet has driven over 5.2 million miles and provides zero-emission service to residents in the San Gabriel Valley.

 Even the mini bus we use for parades is fully electric!